TanyaIT16/RealSense/README.md

 ## Building

-After cloning this repository into a ROS 2 workspace, build the package from the workspace root and source the environment:
+After cloning this repository into a ROS 2 workspace, build the package from the workspace root and source the environment.
+If `colcon` is missing, install it with `sudo apt install python3-colcon-common-extensions`:

 ```bash
 colcon build --symlink-install